 Information for Our Patients and Their Families

 Emergency Departments all over the United States are seeing increasing numbers of patients coming to the ED for treatment.
-Recently, the Emergency Department of Southern Ohio Medical Center reached the 95th percentile in customer satisfaction as reported by Professional Research Consultants (PRC).
-This means that our Emergency Department ranks with the top 5 percent of emergency departments all over the United States in customer satisfaction.
+The Emergency Department of Southern Ohio Medical Center is committed to customer satisfaction as reported by Professional Research Consultants (PRC).

 Some of the many areas that have improved are:

 - Fewer patients in the ED for more than 6 hours

 - Less time from arrival at the ED until the patient sees a provider

 - 50% of patients who are registered at the bedside

 The Emergency Services Department of Southern Ohio Medical Center includes a 24-hour Emergency Department at the Main Campus.
 Physician/Provider care is provided by the Emergency Physician Medical Group.
 Nursing administration is headed by the Director of Nursing for Emergency Pediatrics & Outpatient Services.
 The clinical management of the department is coordinated by a Nurse Manager & Assistant Nurse Managers.
 The Charge Nurse functions in the absence of the Assistant Nurse Manager.

 Main Campus Emergency Department